ellak-monades-aristeias/OSM-Street-Network-Corrections-Attica/README.md

 **Overview**

 The OpenStreetMap Project offers thorough street network data that can serve multiple needs.
-The detail of the data as well as its constant updating by a vast user community provide a very good background for applications concerning street networks.
+The detail of the data as well as its constant updating by a vast community of users provide a very good background for applications concerning street networks.

 However, this data in its raw form can't be used directly by a number of GIS applications, like navigation applications, shortest path algorithms etc., because of some inherent problems, such as: